13th Street and Hollins Road Improvements

 Additional capacity will be provided at the intersection of Hollins Road and Orange Avenue (Route 460) by adding dual left lanes from Orange Avenue to Hollins Road.

-Right of way acquisition began in April 2011 and is expected to be completed by September 2013.
-VDOT plans to advertise for construction bids in Winter 2013.
+Right of way acquisition began in April 2011 and is expected to be completed in late 2013.
+Demolition work is anticipated to continue through late 2013.

 By using roundabouts at intersections instead of traditional signals, there is an opportunity for neighborhood landscaping that would help the proposed improvements blend in with the surrounding neighborhood.